 Tell us what you're looking for and we’ll search 12,000 deals from 90 lenders.

 How to get the best 10 year fixed rate mortgage

-To unlock the best interest rates on a 10 year fixed mortgage you should aim to put down a bigger deposit.
+It’s helpful, especially with a 10 year fixed mortgage, to put down a bigger deposit.

 Due to the length of a 10 year fix, there are usually higher interest rates to pay than on a shorter term fix.